nctsiridis/plife/README.md

 ## Using `runner.py`

 The `runner.py` script automates the creation of `simulation.txt` with customizable attributes and runs the PLife simulation.
+Currently epochs, viscocity, radius, and repulsion strength cannot be modified with flags directly.
+If you wish to modify these, do so in the `runner.py` script directly.

 ### Basic Usage